thecocode/blog-a-thon/README.md

 - YES!
 In fact, the more you write, the better chance of you winning.
 You can also write on more than one of the tracks mentioned above.

 #### What will this get me?
-- Cool swags and a chance to build your personal brand through technical blogging!
+- Cool Hashnode swags and a chance to build your personal brand through technical blogging!

 #### What are some of the best practices while writing a blog?
 - Give your blog an interesting title